Nathan13888/GeniusHour/collections/_posts/2021-11-23-annotated-bibliography.md

 Analysis of the chemical processes raw cotton must go through for treatment and the changes in properties for dyeing.
 Analysis of scouring and bleaching.
 Explains how acidity effects colour strength and the chemical processes of dyeing.

+**Hunter, C.A., & Sanders, J.K.M.
+(1990).
+The Nature of 𝜋-𝜋 Interactions.** ***Journal of the American Chemical Society, 112(14), 5525-5534.** https://doi:10.1021/ja00170a016

+Helpful resource regarding the orientation of pi-pi interactions and how aromatic stacking occurs.
+Detailed analysis of the theory behind pi stacking and how its geometry is optimized.

+**Jose-Yacaman, M. (October 2006).
+Chemical Composition of a Fountain Pen Ink.** ***Journal of Chemical Education.
+83(10), 1476-1478.*** https://doi.org/10.1021/ed083p1476

+Exploration of black fountain pen inks -- their elemental composition, historical origins, and chemical properties.
+Includes composition information and chemical equations.

 ***Know about textile fibres - thread types &amp; applications: Coats.*** **Coats. (n.d.).** Retrieved November 23, 2021, from https://www.coats.com/en/information-hub/Know-About-Textile-Fibres.

 Details fibre classification, both natural and man-made.
 Gives specific fibre names, including vegetable, cotton, wool, pina, silk, and more.
 Also provides charcteristics and applications of types of fibres.

 **Koh, J. (2011).
+Dyeing of cellulosic fibres.
+In M. Clark (Ed.),** ***Handbook of textile and industrial dyeing (pp. 129-146).*** **Woodhead Publishing Limited.**

+Analysis of the properties of plant-based textiles and the kinds of dyes used to pigment them.
+Detailed explanation of the chemical bonding process and methods used to enhance dyeing quality.

+**Koh, J. (2011).
 Dyeing with disperse dyes.** ***Textile Dyeing.*** https://doi.org/10.5772/20458

 A detailed analysis of disperse dyes for dyeing secondary cellulose acetate fibres and their modern use of dying polyesters.
 Analysis of disperse dye classes: Anthraquinone disperse dyes, Nitroarylamino disperse dyes, Coumarin disperse dyes.
 Analysis of properties of dyes, especially absorption and effects of heat.

+**Lewis, D.M.
+(2011).
+The coloration of wool.
+In M. Clark (Ed.),** ***Handbook of textile and industrial dyeing (pp. 3-39).*** **Woodhead Publishing Limited.**

+Deep dive into the chemistry of wool (and, briefly, polyamides in general) and how this relates to its ability to take various dyes.
+Chemical equations, diagrams, and general explanations are included.
+Environmental and economical impacts are also discussed.

 **McCown, K. (2018, August 19).** ***Fountain Pen Ink Properties.*** **Mountain of Ink.** Retrieved November 23, 2021, from https://mountainofink.com/blog/ink-properties.